 OnSIP and Nextiva are two leading cloud-based phone system providers that cater to small, medium sized, and enterprise businesses.
 While both providers are recognized as leaders in the VoIP industry, with both companies offering quality service for well over a decade, each platform ultimately offers distinct advantages depending on what you are looking for.

 We recently embarked upon a deep dive comparison between OnSIP and Nextiva in an effort to gather information for this blog.
 Most of the information is freely available on Nextiva's site; the other facts were gathered in conversations with Nextiva's sales team.

 Here's a VoIP comparison of how OnSIP and Nextiva hold up on pricing, features, and phone support.

-- Per User Plan: OnSIP's Per User Plan offers unlimited Standard Area calling for $18.95 per person per month (the Standard Calling Area covers the continental U.S. and 14 other countries).
+- Unlimited Plan: OnSIP's Unlimited Plan offers unlimited Standard Area calling for $18.95 per person per month (the Standard Calling Area covers the contiguous U.S. and 16 other countries).
 In addition, this plan enables customers to set up an unlimited amount of calling features like voicemail boxes, groups, and auto attendants; additional features like conference suites and call queues can be bought a la carte.
 Call recording is also included in this plan.

-OnSIP and Nextiva both offer enhanced queues, a type of ACD queue that allows supervisors to monitor the queue in real-time and generate performance reports.
-Enhanced queues provide three supervisory options:
+OnSIP and Nextiva both offer advanced call queues; these allows supervisors to monitor the queue in real-time and generate performance reports.
+Call queues provide up to three supervisory options: